ovh/docs/pages/platform/private-registry/configure-oidc-provider-authentication/guide.en-au.md

 > [!primary]
 >
-> If you forget to enable `deleteUsers` option, you will have an error: `{ "class": "Client::BadRequest", "message": "4 users exist, set parameter deleteUsers to delete them" }`.
-Indeed, when a new private registry is created, several users are created.
-So you need to enable the `deleteUsers` field is order to remove existing local users and enable OIDC authentication.
+> If you forget to enable the `deleteUsers` option, you will have an error: `{ "class": "Client::BadRequest", "message": "4 users exist, set parameter deleteUsers to delete them" }`.
+Indeed, when a new Private Registry is created, several users are created.
+So you need to enable the `deleteUsers` option in order to remove existing local users and enable OIDC authentication.

-Now, access to the Harbor HMI and new buttons should appears, especially the `Login via OIDC provider`:
+Now, access the Harbor HMI.
+New buttons should appear, especially the `Login via OIDC provider`{.action}:

 ![Harbor login via oidc provider](images/login.png)

-When you click on the `Login via OIDC provider` button, you are redirected to the Keycloack interface.
+When you click the `Login via OIDC provider`{.action} button, you are redirected to the Keycloack interface.

 ![keycloack login](images/keycloack-login.png)

-If you don't enable `autoOnboard` input field, a popup in the Habror interface should appear asking you to fill the username.
+If you don't enable the `autoOnboard` input field, a popup in the Harbor interface should appear asking you to fill the username.
-When this option is checked, the attribute `UserClaim` must be set, Harbor will read the value of this claim from ID token and use it as the username for onboarding the user.
+When this option is checked, the attribute `UserClaim` must be set, Harbor will read the value of this claim from the ID token and use it as the username for onboarding the user.

 ![Harbor login via OIDC provider](images/autoonboard_off.png)

-Click on the `Save` button to finally log on Harbor with the OIDC provider.
+Click on the `Save`{.action} button to finally log in to Harbor with the OIDC provider.

 - Get an existing registry's OIDC configuration:

 > [!api]
 >
 > @api {GET} /cloud/project/{serviceName}/containerRegistry/{registryID}/openIdConnect
 >

 **Input:**